- identify different messages about body image coming from or directed at different cultural groups, historical periods, gender and age groups;

 - printouts of the following images and accompanying captions

-This is the third lesson of the series, I See You, You See Me: Body Image and Social Justice, designed to help students think about their bodies and body image as related to broader issues of social justice and to explore the harm created from stereotypes.
+This lesson part of the series, I See You, You See Me: Body Image and Social Justice, which helps students think about their bodies and body image as related to broader issues of social justice and the harm caused from stereotypes.

 Children are often exposed to images of beauty from mainstream media.
 They are not, however, given the opportunity to reflect on body image as a social construction.
 Ideas and ideals about how bodies should look, move and be vary tremendously depending upon cultural context, historical period, age group, gender and other variables.